smals-belgium/myhealth-storybook-design-kit/libs/custom-ui-components/README.md

-# custom-ui-components
+# myhealth-additional-ui-components

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests

-Run `nx test custom-ui-components` to execute the unit tests.
+This library hosts all the reusable components used in the context of the My Health web Portal and mobile application, which are not a simple overrides of Angular Material components.